-A full examination by a doctor should be done to check for damage to the organs in the abdominal area.
+Hip Pointer injury symptoms can also indicate other, very serious injuries, including organ damage - so get to a doctor!
+A full examination by a physician should be done to check for damage to organs in the abdominal area.

 An x-ray may be taken to rule out a fracture and an MRI to see the soft tissue in your hip and abdomen.
 This will give your doctor a clear picture of the muscles, tendons and ligaments in the area, and will allow him or her to look for any internal bleeding.